Broth

-Broth, also known as bouillon (/fr/), is a savory liquid made of water in which meat, fish, or vegetables have been simmered for a short period of time.
+Broth, also known as bouillon (/fr/), is a savory liquid made of water in which meat, fish, or vegetables have been simmered for a period of time.
 It can be eaten alone, but it is most commonly used to prepare other dishes, such as soups, gravies, and sauces.

 Commercially prepared liquid broths are available, typically chicken, beef, fish, and vegetable varieties.
 Dehydrated broth in the form of bouillon cubes was commercialized beginning in the early 20th century.

 Stock versus broth

 Many cooks and food writers use the terms broth and stock interchangeably.
 In 1974, James Beard (an American cook) wrote that stock, broth, and bouillon "are all the same thing".

 While many draw a distinction between stock and broth, the details of the distinction often differ.
 One possibility is that stocks are made primarily from animal bones, as opposed to meat, and therefore contain more gelatin, giving them a thicker texture.
 Another distinction that is sometimes made is that stock is cooked longer than broth and therefore has a more intense flavour.
 A third possible distinction is that stock is left unseasoned for use in other recipes, while broth is salted and otherwise seasoned and can be eaten alone.